doosan-robotics/doosan-robot2/README.md

 # *build*
 ##### *Doosan Robot ROS2 Package is implemented at ROS2-Foxy.*
+    ### Prerequisite installation elements before package installation
+    ### If there is no poco library, normal connection is not possible.
+    $ sudo apt-get install libpoco-dev

     ### We assume that you have installed the ros-foxy-desktop package using the apt-get command.
     ### We recommand the /home/<user_home>/ros2_ws/src
     $ mkdir -p ~/ros2_ws/src